HL7/fhir-gender-harmony/input/pagecontent/model.md

 2023-08-08       OTHER-2540         Joanie Harper                add links for minValueSets per Jira ticket 2023-08-08       OTHER-2576         Joanie Harper                update text per Jira ticket 2023-08-14       OTHER-2709         Joanie Harper                update text per Jira ticket 2023-08-22       OTHER-2532         Rob McClure                  Clarify use of "sex or gender" 2023-08-22        various           Rob McClure                  Updated RSG description and Usage Notes to clarify that SAAB (and Administrative Gender) can be directly exchanged without "wrapping" in RSG template and as such they should be considered a conformant exchange of USCDI v4 "Sex"
 2023-08-22        OTHER-2512        Rob McClure                  Confirmed removal of ICAO element and added explanation of change.
-2023-08-22        OTHER-2589        Ro McClure                 Added section noting changes in the model when compared to original.
+2023-08-22        OTHER-2589        Rob McClure                  Added section noting changes in the model when compared to original.
 Confirmed changes in bindings. provided links to binding strength definitions.
+2023-08-28       OTHER-2569         Joanie Harper                update per Jira ticket -- still need links to V2 spec and CDA spec
+2023-08-28       OTHER-2580         Joanie Harper                update Gender Harmony capitalization

 -->

 ### Modeling Sex and Gender Representation